 ERM is an essential part of the Group's business planning and monitoring process, and has been incorporated into its business cycle.
-The Group engages a professional audit firm, Nexia TS Risk Advisory Pte Ltd to conduct internal audit reviews based on the plan approved by the AC.
+The Group engages a professional audit firm, CLA Global TS Risk Advisory Pte.
+Ltd. (formerly known as Nexia TS Risk Advisory Pte.
+Ltd.) ("Nexia") to conduct internal audit reviews based on the plan approved by the AC.